rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 wgpu-rs is a WebGPU implementation and API in Rust.

 - "wgpu-core"-0.7.1 was published with fixes
-- API updated for blending states, cull faces, vertex formats.
+- API updated for blending states, cull faces, vertex formats
-- zero-initialization of buffers upon use.
+- Zero-initialization of buffers upon use
-- validation of texture bindings, index formats for strip topologies.
+- Validation of texture bindings, index formats for strip topologies
-- binding tracker was rewritten with test-ability in mind, bugs fixed.
+- Binding tracker was rewritten with test-ability in mind, bugs fixed
-- the player learned to resize the window properly.
-API traces can now be replayed on Linux even when swapchain recreation events are present.
+- The player learned to resize the window properly.
+API traces can now be replayed on Linux even when swapchain recreation events are present
-- SPIRV-Cross was made optional, which was useful for Deno in order to work around the linking conflict with "rusty_v8".
+- SPIRV-Cross was made optional, which was useful for Deno in order to work around the linking conflict with "rusty_v8"

 [wgpu-rs]: https://github.com/gfx-rs/wgpu-rs